Distance: 9.2 km

 Finish: Ikusabata Station (Ome Line)

 Winter Escape On Tokyo’s Door Step

 Many of the best hikes around Tokyo are situated along the Ome Line 青梅線 which stretches from Tachikawa to the town of Okutama.
-This hike takes in three mountains with excellent views provided from Mt.
+This hike takes in three mountains, with excellent views provided by Mt.
 Iwatakeishiyama.

-Weekends at Mitake Station are pretty packed with most visitors heading up to Mt.
+Weekends at Mitake Station are pretty packed, with most visitors heading up to Mt.
 Mitakesan.
-Exiting the station you need to turn left walk 60 meters, cross the railway line where there are signs pointing to Mt.
+Exiting the station, you need to turn left, walk 60 metres, and cross the railway line where there are signs pointing to Mt.
 Iwatakeishiyama.
-Next to the trail head there is a small shrine which you pass by.
-The hike itself is well marked and after an hour the trail intersects with an option of heading directly to Mt.
+Next to the trailhead, there is a small shrine that you pass by.
+The hike itself is well marked, and after an hour, the trail intersects with the option of heading directly to Mt.
 Takamizusan if desired.
-Heading up further you pass Mt.
-Sogakusan 惣岳山 (756 m) which although shrouded with trees has some benches to rest next to the Aojinja Shrine.
+Heading up further, you pass Mt.
+Sogakusan 惣岳山 (756 m) which, although shrouded with trees, has some benches to rest on next to the Aojinja Shrine.
 The snow from last week’s dumping made the last section up to Mt.
 Iwatakeishiyama 岩茸石山 (793 m) a little treacherous with steep ice covered rocks.
 The view from the summit was pretty decent with glimpses of snow-capped Mt.
 Asama 浅間山 in Nagano Prefecture.
-After lunch it was a short 30 minute walk across to Mt.
-Takamizusan 高水山 (759 m) and down to a snow covered Takamizu-san temple 高水山常福院 which made for a prime photo taking opportunity.
+After lunch, it was a short 30-minute walk across to Mt.
+Takamizusan 高水山 (759 m) and down to a snow-covered Takamizu-san temple 高水山常福院 which made for a prime photo taking opportunity.